 Eating, Diet, & Nutrition for Irritable Bowel Syndrome

-How can my diet treat the symptoms of IBS?
+How can my diet help treat the symptoms of IBS?

-While fiber may help constipation, it may not reduce the abdominal discomfort or pain of IBS.
-In fact, some people with IBS may feel a bit more abdominal discomfort after adding more fiber to their diet.
-Add foods with fiber to your diet a little at a time to let your body get used to them.
-Too much fiber at once can cause gas, which can trigger symptoms in people with IBS.
+To help your body get used to more fiber, add foods with fiber to your diet a little at a time.
+Too much fiber at once can cause gas, which can trigger IBS symptoms.
 Adding fiber to your diet slowly, by 2 to 3 grams a day, may help prevent gas and bloating.

-Your doctor may recommend that you try a special diet—called low FODMAP or FODMAP—to reduce or avoid certain foods containing carbohydrates that are hard to digest.
-Examples of high FODMAP foods and products you may reduce or avoid include
+Your doctor may recommend that you try a special diet—called the low FODMAP diet—to reduce or avoid certain foods that contain carbohydrates that are hard to digest.
+These carbohydrates are called FODMAPs.

 - fruits such as apples, apricots, blackberries, cherries, mango, nectarines, pears, plums, and watermelon, or juice containing any of these fruits

-- canned fruit in natural fruit juice, or large quantities of fruit juice or dried fruit
+- canned fruit in natural fruit juice, or large amounts of fruit juice or dried fruit

 - vegetables such as artichokes, asparagus, beans, cabbage, cauliflower, garlic and garlic salts, lentils, mushrooms, onions, and sugar snap or snow peas